How to Import Tobacco in USA: A Practical Guide for Profit

 To learn more about clearing customs with the FDA, check out our article on The Complete Guide to FDA Customs Clearance.

-The Bureau of Alcohol, Tobacco, Firearms and Explosives (AFT) is considered the police force enforcing tobacco product regulation and control.
-When individuals are trying to get around FDA regulations or import illegally, the AFT is there to catch them.
-The AFT works as a law enforcement agency to identify, target, and dismantle criminal trafficking of tobacco.
-This includes the trafficking of counterfeit cigarettes and tobacco products which has been on the rise.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) enforces tobacco product regulation and control in the U.S. When individuals try to get around FDA regulations or import illegally, the ATF is there to catch them.

 Import permits and tax collection are handled by the Alcohol and Tobacco Tax and Trade Bureau (TTB).
 The TTB collects the Federal Excise Taxes that are imposed on tobacco products and regulates the Special Occupational Tax (SOT) that may also be imposed.
 Their website maintains a list of laws and regulations for importing tobacco as well as domestic use and manufacture.